-The service life of the air bag extends to the date indicated on the label located on the driver-side door latch post.
+The service life of the airbag extends to the date indicated on the label located on the driver-side door latch post.
 To provide continued reliability after that date, it should be inspected by an authorized MERCEDES-BENZ dealer at that time and replaced when necessary.

-Safety Guidelines for the Supplemental Restraint System - Seat Belts, Emergency Tensioning Retractor and Air Bag
+Safety Guidelines for the Seat Belt, Emergency Tensioning Retractor and Airbag

 - Damaged belts or belts that were highly stressed in an accident must be replaced and their anchoring points must also be checked.
-Use only belts installed or supplied by MERCEDES-BENZ. - Do not pass belts over sharp edges. - Do not make any modification that could change the effectiveness of the belts. - An air bag or emergency tensioning retractor (ETR) that was activated must be replaced. - No modifications of any kind may be made to any components or wiring of the "SRS".
+Use only belts installed or supplied by an authorized MERCEDES-BENZ dealer. - Do not pass belts over sharp edges. - Do not make any modification that could change the effectiveness of the belts. - An airbag or emergency tensioning retractor (ETR) that was activated must be replaced. - No modifications of any kind may be made to any components or wiring of the "SRS".
 This includes the installation of additional trim material, badges, etc. over the steering wheel hub and installation of additional electrical/electronic equipment on or near "SRS" components and wiring.

 - Improper work on the system, including incorrect installation and removal, can lead to possible injury through an uncontrolled activation of the "SRS".
 In addition, through improper work there is the risk of rendering the "SRS" inoperative.
-Work on the "SRS" must therefore only be performed by an authorized MERCEDES-BENZ dealer. - When scrapping the air bag unit or emergency tensioning retractor, it is mandatory to follow our safety instructions.
+Work on the "SRS" must therefore only be performed by an authorized MERCEDES-BENZ dealer. - When scrapping the airbag unit or emergency tensioning retractor, it is mandatory to follow our safety instructions.
 These instructions are available at your authorized MERCEDES-BENZ dealer.

-When you sell the vehicle we strongly urge you to give notice to the subsequent owner that it is equipped with an "SRS" by alerting him to the applicable section in the Owner's Manual.
+When you sell the vehicle we strongly urge you to give notice to the subsequent owner that it is equipped with a "SRS" by alerting him to the applicable section in the Owner's Manual.